Haseeeb1/Writing-smart-contracts-with-SOLIDITY/README.md

 - .gitignore
 - wallet.encrypt
 - Prettier
 - Deploying to a Testnet or a Mainnet
 - Alchemy
 - Getting your private key from Metamask
-- CTRL + C stops any terminal command
+- CTRL + C stops any terminal command running
 - Verifying on Block Explorers from the UI
 - Alchemy Dashboard
 - The Mempool